statamic/docs/content/collections/docs/creating-a-starter-kit.md

 ### Starter Kits

-- Starter kits are installed via `statamic new` or `php please starter-kit:install`
+- Starter Kits are installed via `statamic new` or `php please starter-kit:install`
-- Starter kits install pre-configured files and settings into your site
+- Starter Kits install pre-configured files and settings into your site
-- Starter kits do not live as updatable packages within your apps (by default)
+- Starter Kits do not live as updatable packages within your apps (by default)
-- Starter kit licenses are not tied to a specific site, and expire after a successful install
+- Starter Kit licenses are not tied to a specific site, and expire after a successful install

 :::tip
 An example use case is a frontend theme with sample content.
 This is the kind of thing you would install into your app once and modify to fit your own style.
 You would essentially own and maintain the installed files yourself.